 Flowing through Colorado’s stunning Front Range, the Cache la Poudre River is a rugged, scenic waterway known as Colorado’s only Wild and Scenic River.
 Beginning high in the Rockies, the river carves its way down through Poudre Canyon, offering anglers a variety of water types—from pocket water and riffles to deep pools and runs.
 Home to wild brown and rainbow trout, the Cache la Poudre attracts fly fishers of all skill levels.
 With accessible stretches near Fort Collins, the Poudre provides the rare experience of fishing in a pristine, natural environment just minutes from town.

-Cache la Poudre River Fishing Report – November 2024
+Cache La Poudre River Fishing Report – December 2024

 Conditions Summary